leonceaklin/real-turtle/README.md

 > Before shipping, make sure to:
 1. Edit `LICENSE` file
 2. Edit `package.json` information (These will be used to generate the headers for your built files)
-3. Edit `library: "MyLibrary"` with your library's export name in `./webpack.config.js`
+3. Edit `library: "Turtle"` with your library's export name in `./webpack.config.js`

 ## 🚀 Deployment
 1. `npm publish`